Get Our FREE Guide to Landing a Remote Job You Love

 Let’s face it—not everyone is cut out for a rigid, 9-5 work schedule.
 And you know what?
 There’s absolutely nothing wrong with that.

 If you’re caring for children, caretaking a parent or relative, managing a chronic health condition, or dealing with any other totally reasonable situation that makes it hard to show up to an office every day, there’s no reason for you to be excluded from the paid workforce.

 But how do you find paid work that’s flexible enough to fit with all your other very real life demands?

 Due to an increasingly digital workplace, the importance of being in the same physical office as your coworkers is becoming less critical by the year.
 According to the Bureau of Labor Statistics, the number of people doing at least some of their work remotely rose from 19 percent of American workers in 2003 to 22 percent in 2016

-Things get a bit murkier though when it comes to asking how to find a remote job and how to start a remote career.
+Things get a bit murkier though when it comes to asking how to find remote jobs online and how to start remote careers.
 Remote work IS the future, but not all employers are there yet.

 Still, even though (for now) it’s easier to get a job sitting behind a desk in someone else’s office, that doesn’t mean getting paid to do work from your own living room is impossible.

 In order to show you just HOW possible remote work really is (and some of the actionable steps it takes to start a remote career), we’ve put together this no B.S. guide that will walk you through everything you need to know about remote work. . .and then some!